The new shape of work: Design benefits that truly benefit

 According to Mercer’s research, health and well-being are the top workforce concerns of executives and HR leaders.
-They are also key elements of the employee experience.
+And they’re key elements of the employee experience.

-Companies can be more certain that they are offering the support employees want by listening to employees, using human-centered design, and holding partners accountable.
-This will help ensure they are giving their employees the support they need to build and protect their physical, emotional, social and financial well-being.
+By listening to employees, using human-centered design, and holding partners accountable, companies can be sure they’re offering the support employees want, giving them what they need to build and protect their physical, emotional and financial well-being.

 43% of employees want their employers to foster a more “pro-health” environment.